Travel Conditions of Malta Public Transport Services (Operations) Limited (hereafter referred to as "Malta Public Transport").

 We will do all that we reasonably can to locate and return any property left on our buses to its owner.

-Should you find something that does not belong to you on one of our buses, we ask that you hand it over to the driver or to a Customer Service Agent at one of our Sales and Information Offices.
+Should you find something that does not belong to you, kindly give it to the drivers on duty and they will hand it over to one of our departments.

 If you have lost something on one of our buses, please contact us right away.
 Property which is not reclaimed within forty eight (48) hours, that is not perishable or objectionable, will be forwarded to the Police where it can be collected by the owner.